 The cause of eczema is not completely understood, although hereditary factors appear to play a strong role.
-Atopic dermatitis is caused by dysfunction in the outermost layer of the skin (the epidermis).
+In most people, atopic dermatitis is caused by a genetic dysfunction in the outermost layer of the skin (the epidermis).
 The epidermis is the first line of defense between the body and the environment.
 When the epidermis is intact, it keeps environmental irritants, allergens, and microbes from entering the body.

 Most people with eczema develop their first symptoms before age five.
 Intense itching of the skin, patches of redness, small bumps, and skin flaking are common.
 Scratching can cause additional skin inflammation, which can further worsen the itching.
 The itchiness may be more noticeable at nighttime.

 Features of eczema vary from one individual to another, and can change over time.
 Although eczema is usually confined to specific areas of the body, it may affect multiple areas in severe cases: